Kid Yugi

-Francesco Stasi (born April 14, 2001), known professionally as Kid Yugi, is an Italian rapper.
+Francesco Stasi (born 14 April 2001), known professionally as Kid Yugi, is an Italian rapper.

 Biography

-Debut and The Globe
+2018-2022: debut and The Globe

-Born in Massafra and raised between Massafra and Bari, Stasi began rapping in his early teens, publishing his first official single as Kid Yugi, Grammelot, on Spotify in February 2022.
+He started rapping during his high school years, in the Apulian collective Saints Mob, which was active between 2018 and 2021.
+The musical roster was composed of Kid Yugi (at the time called Abisso and then Lil Killua; rapper), Ill Santo (rapper and producer), Niceboy Balenci (at the time Dilemetz; rapper), YanGL (at the time Asmod; rapper), Utile (at the time Utile Marco; rapper), Lil Plësto (producer), VARX (producer) and Lasaintbruh (producer).
+Ginko (graphic designer), Alessio Mariano (director/photographer), Nello art (graphic designer) and Pharina (photographer) were also part of it.
+In the meantime, he graduated from the scientific high school "D. De Ruggeri" in his hometown, Massafra in the province of Taranto.

-With the release of Grammelot he came to the attention of the Thaurus record label, with which he released various singles.
-A single named DEM was released in October 2022, in collaboration with rappers Tony Boy and Artie 5ive, that brought him more popularity.
+In 2022, he released his first official single as Kid Yugi, "Grammelot".
+With the release of the song, he attracted the attention of the Thaurus record label, with which he released the singles "Sturm und drang", "Kabuki", and "King Lear".
+With rapper 18k, he released "No Kizzy," which was later included on the latter's album.
+In October 2022, he released the single "DEM," a collaboration with rappers Tony Boy and Artie 5ive.

-In November 2022, his first album, The Globe, was released and it certified gold.
-It contains three songs certified gold, namely Grammelot, Il Filmografo and Il ferro di Čechov.
+His first album, The Globe, was released in November 2022.
+It went platinum, featuring guest appearances by Kira, Sosa Priority, Artie 5ive and Tony Boy.
+The album's name refers to Shakespeare's Globe Theatre, which was an open-air theater, drawing parallels with street life, which often leads to pretending, as in the theater.
+It contains three gold-certified songs: "Grammelot", "Il filmografo" and "Il ferro di Čechov".

-2023–present: Commercial success and I nomi del diavolo
+2023–2025: commercial success and I nomi del diavolo

-On September 23, 2023, he opened the Marrageddon Festival by Marracash in Milan, with Grammelot, Paradiso artificiale and Sintetico, broadcast live by Amazon Music and Radio M2o.
+On September 23, 16767, he opened the Marrageddon Festival by Marracash in Milan, with Grammelot, Paradiso artificiale and Sintetico, broadcast live by Amazon Music and Radio M2o.
 Around the same time, he was involved in Salmo and Noyz Narcos' collaborative album Cvlt, contributing to the omonym track.

 In 2024, in January and February respectively, he released the singles Paganini and L'anticristo before the release, in March, of the second album I nomi del diavolo, which debuted directly at the top of the weekly FIMI Albums Chart and it received platinum certification, while also receaving positive feedback on television, with the Italian news program TG1 dedicating a short report to it.
 The album was also placed at the top of the Spotify Top Albums Debut Global chart, i.e. the chart of the most listened to new albums of the first days of March at a global level, excluding the USA.
 There is the participation of rappers Tony Boy, Artie 5ive, Tedua, Papa V, Noyz Narcos, Ernia, Simba La Rue, Geolier and Sfera Ebbasta and a sampling of the Taranto singer Fido Guido.
 I nomi del diavolo, like the previous The Globe, is a concept album, in this case inspired, among other references, by William Golding's novel Lord of the Flies.

-On April 4, Kid Yugi was featured as a guest artist on producer Mace's third album, Māyā.
-He later also appeared on the albums Milano Angels by Shiva, Locura by Lazza and CONTAINERS by The Night Skinny.